 This page explains how a retuned conventional keyboard can be used to add harmonic spice to conventional music in the western tradition.
 You can add nicely tuned microtones to standard triads.
+(By "nicely tuned" I follow an unfaithful copy of the teachings of Master Just Intonation and Mistress Harmonic Series.
+If you don't get along with them, you might not like this.)
 You don't need any specialist equipment and you should be able to sneak the microtones into a context with other musicians playing the usual notes on their usual instruments.

 My intended audience is somebody with a good knowledge of conventional harmony and an interest in exploring microtonality but no current knowledge of it.
 Then again, the conventional parts of the chords are fairly simple, and I'll throw in obscure microtonal terminology, so whoever you are see what you can take from it.